eddow/v-semantic/docs/components/dimm.md

 ## Specificity of `dimmer`
 The property `page: boolean` allows the `dimmer` not to dimm its container but the whole page.

+Note that a dimmer dimms the *element* it is in, not the *component*.
 ## Specificity of `dimmable`
 The `dimmable`' dimmer content can be given in the `dimmer` slot.
 There is a predefined slot who displays these two properties:
 - `icon: string`